All Episodes

 I don't care.

-Now be advised this could be a scam.
+Now, be advised, this could be a scam.

-So it's be very, very careful here.
+So you should be very, very careful here.

-I'm up front, in fact, let me, you've seen it in a moment.
+In fact, let me, you've seen it.

 That van is on the streets of Miami.

-And it says you can still subscribe to Obamacare, apply today, that gives the number, qualify and receive calls totally free.
+And it says you can still subscribe to Obamacare.

-Now, my guess, and I don't really know, it it could well be a Democrat Party operation to drum up support for Obamacare.
+Now, my guess, and I don't really know, it could well be a Democrat Party operation to drum up support for Obamacare.

-Because they got all the ingredients here.
+It could also be some scammers because they got all the ingredients here.

 So let me get the ditto cam back to a wider shot where I can turn it back on for you eager subscribers to rush 24-7.